-165. Growing up, Ms. Rutter trained to be an Olympic equestrian.
+- 179. Growing up, Ms. Rutter trained to be an Olympic equestrian.
 She worked at a temp agency but struggled to pay her rent as she managed her epilepsy.
 In 2017, she lost her housing.
 When she ran out of money, she moved into her car and parked in front of a police station because it was the safest place to sleep.
-After living in her car for several months, Ms. Rutter lived in a transitional program for several months.

-166. Following the transitional program, Ms. Rutter lived at Bridges where she was subjected to unsanitary and unhealthy living conditions.
+After living in her car for several months, Ms. Rutter lived in a transitional program for several months. - 180.
+Following the transitional program, Ms. Rutter lived at Bridges where she was subjected to unsanitary and unhealthy living conditions.
 Since entering the shelter system, she has been diagnosed with lung cancer and has undergone surgery, radiation, and chemotherapy.
-The poor sanitary conditions at Bridges exacerbated her medical condition and compromised her immune system.
-In addition, staff members and security guards prevented Ms. Rutter from making phone calls in her car, which was parked in the shelter parking lot, restricting her ability to communicate with her family in private.

-167. When Ms. Rutter was living at Bridges, she suffered from the lock-in/shutout policy.
+The poor sanitary conditions at Bridges exacerbated her medical condition and compromised her immune system. - 181.
+When Ms. Rutter was living at Bridges, she suffered from the lock-in/shutout policy.
 In addition to preventing walk ups, the Bridges shelter did not allow people who had cars to stay in their cars for more than twenty minutes while parked in the shelter lot.
 Ms. Rutter would try to make private phone calls from her car, but guards would tell her to make them from inside the shelter if she was taking more than twenty minutes.
 The shelter limited her to one twenty-minute call per day from her car.
 This policy isolated Ms. Rutter from family who could offer comfort and a break from her isolation.
-Ms. Rutter complained to the shelter director about this limitation and never received a response.

-168. Ms. Rutter was receiving chemotherapy and radiation treatment for lung cancer when she stayed at Bridges.
-She was often unable to get a warm shower to help with the chills she got from the treatments - there was no hot water, and warm water was limited at the shelter.
+Ms. Rutter complained to the shelter director about this limitation and never received a response. - 182.
+Ms. Rutter was receiving chemotherapy and radiation treatment for lung cancer when she stayed at Bridges.
+She was often unable to get a warm shower to help with the chills she got from the treatments-there was no hot water, and warm water was limited at the shelter.
 There was often one-half inch of water covering the women's bathroom floor and the showers always had standing dirty water.
 The floors and walls of the showers were covered in mildew and mold.
 As a result, Ms. Rutter sometimes avoided showering altogether because the cold showers would make her feel sicker.
 On information and belief, the shelter lacked a cleaning crew, and staff members cleaned only sporadically.

-169. When Ms. Rutter experienced nausea from her treatments, she sometimes could not make it to the bathroom in time before she vomited.
+183. When Ms. Rutter experienced nausea from her treatments, she sometimes could not make it to the bathroom in time before she vomited.
 Staff refused to allow her to have her own waste basket, which caused her to vomit on her own bed.
 Initially staff would not even allow her to have cleaning products to help her clean up after herself when she threw up unexpectedly.
 Even when she was able to make it to the bathroom, she often had to wait because all the stalls were occupied as there were not enough toilets for all the residents.
 One time when she was sick to her stomach from the cancer treatment and the women's bathroom stalls were all occupied, she tried to use a staff bathroom in desperation.
 A male staff member tried to stop her.
-She explained that it was an emergency and she was sick from the cancer treatment but he told her she would have to wait.
+She explained that it was an emergency, and she was sick from the cancer treatment, but he told her she would have to wait.
 She pushed past him to use the bathroom and he continued to berate her when she came out.